rafaelfamorim/ios-developer-course/README.md

 # ios-developer-course
-some line of codes with the exercises during the classes
+some line of code with the exercises during the classes